-The GDPR replaces the Data Protection Directive 95/46/EC and is designed to harmonise data privacy laws across Europe to protect and empower all EU citizens' data privacy and to reshape the way in which organisations across the region approach data privacy.
-The GDPR came into effect on 25 May 2018.
+GDPR replaced the Data Protection Directive 95/46/EC and is designed to harmonise data privacy laws across Europe to protect and empower all EU citizens' data privacy and to reshape the way in which organisations across the region approach data privacy.
+The GDPR came into effect on 25 May 2018 and was then replaced in the UK by the Data Protection Act 2018.
 Our full policy can be viewed on the Practice Policies page on this website.

 Whitley House Surgery and the NHS are committed to keeping patient information safe and always being clear about how it is used.

 To find out more visit: nhs.uk/your-nhs-data-matters or click on Your Data Matters

 To view the Whitley House Surgery GDPR policy Privacy Notice

 To view our patient leaflet on access to medical records, medical reports, freedom of information and sharing data with third parties click here

 Confidentiality & Medical Records

 The practice complies with data protection and access to medical records legislation.
 Identifiable information about you will be shared with others in the following circumstances: